Pik-Sen Lim: Career

 In 1964, she appeared in the hospital drama series Emergency Ward 10, playing a nurse.
 There she met scriptwriter Don Houghton, whom she married in 1968.
 The couple's daughter, Sara Houghton (born 1971), is also an actress; the two women once portrayed a mother and daughter in the stage play Three Thousand Troubled Threads.
 Sara also appeared in a serial of Doctor Who spin-off The Sarah Jane Adventures called The Curse of Clyde Langer.

-She also appeared in the Don Houghton-scripted Doctor Who serial The Mind of Evil in 1971 as Chin Lee (a role she later reprised in an audiodrama from Big Finish Productions), and the first three seasons of the sitcom Mind Your Language speaking Penang Hokkien as her Chinese language.
+Lim appeared in the Don Houghton-scripted Doctor Who serial The Mind of Evil in 1971 as Chin Lee (a role she later reprised in an audiodrama from Big Finish Productions), and the first three seasons of the sitcom Mind Your Language speaking Penang Hokkien as her Chinese language.
 Here, she was obliged to speak in an exaggerated, stereotyped Chinese accent.
 Her later appearances are roles in the short lived soap operas Albion Market (1985) and Night and Day (2003), as well as Arabian Nights (2000), The Bill (2005), and as a character in the comedy series Little Britain (2004).

 She is the narrator of the Dark Souls series of video games.

 In 1966, she was invited to be Rye Fawkes at the Rye Bonfire celebrations.
 This involved being seated in a sedan chair, hoisted aloft and being carried down from the Landgate in Rye to the bonfire, where she was presented with a burning torch with which she set the bonfire alight.

 In 2024, Lim voiced her final film role as the narrator of The Wedding Veil of the Proud Princess, a fantasy animated short film based on a passage from the fourth chapter of L.M.
 Montgomery's novel The Story Girl; the short film is dedicated to Lim's memory.

+Personal life

+Lim married screenwriter Don Houghton in 1968.
+Their daughter, Sara Houghton, is also an actress.
+The couple divorced sometime in the 1980s.